Saltos del Petrohue Waterfalls

 • Water Activities: The Petrohué River and Lake Todos los Santos offer opportunities for water activities such as rafting, kayaking, and fishing.
 These activities allow visitors to experience the natural beauty of the area from a different perspective.

-As mentioned, both in the area and within Vicente Pérez Rosales National Park, there are numerous trails to enjoy the magnificent surroundings.
-Below is a list of trails within Vicente Pérez Rosales National Park, published by CONAF (National Forestry Corporation of Chile):
+As previously mentioned, both in the area and within Vicente Pérez Rosales National Park, there are numerous trails to explore and enjoy the magnificent surroundings.
+Below is a list of trails within Vicente Pérez Rosales National Park, as published by CONAF (National Forestry Corporation of Chile):

 • Saltos del Petrohué Trail, recreational, 600 meters, easily accessible and suitable for all visitors, 30 minutes